 - ·1 teaspoon salt or more to taste

 • When your harissa is ready, transfer it in a sterilised jar and leave a bit of room in the jar to top the harissa with olive oil.
 Olive oil will act as a natural preservative.
-Close the jar, place the jar in the fridge and keep for up to a month.
+Close the jar and place in the fridge.
+Keep for up to a month.

 • Enjoy with everything!